Streets and Squares

 Puppet Theater

 The puppet theater is opposite the drama theater.
-At the moment it is undergoing a big reconstruction.
-Only the facade wall will stay.
-A much bigger structure is being built behind it.
-The pictures above were taken before the reconstruction.
-For the time being, puppet performances are staged in the former cinema in the eastern residential district.
+It has undergone a dramatic redevelopment.
+Only the facade wall of the old building remained.
+A much bigger structure was built next to it.
+The pictures above were taken before the redevelopment.

 Brest, Lenin Str.
 September 2007, Brest, Lenin Str.